Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Related Work

-Similar to us, Borgolte et al.\@~\cite{borgolte2018cloud-strife} also use the Farsight SIE dataset to identify domains pointing at cloud infrastructure.
-Jacquemart et al.~\cite{Jacquemart2019tma} performed their own active DNS measurements on the most popular domains according to Alexa to measure the adoption of cloud services from 2013--2018.
-Furthermore, Portier et al.\@~\cite{portier2019security} and van der Toorn et al.\@~\cite{van2020txting} identify cloud service usage via \verb+TXT+ records.
+\mypar{Cloud Infrastructure Measurements.} Similar to us, Borgolte et al.\@~\cite{borgolte2018cloud-strife} use the Farsight SIE dataset to identify domains pointing at cloud infrastructure.
+Jacquemart et al.~\cite{Jacquemart2019tma} performed active DNS measurements on the most popular domains according to Alexa to measure the adoption of cloud services from 2013--2018.
+Portier et al.\@~\cite{portier2019security} and van der Toorn et al.\@~\cite{van2020txting} identify cloud service usage via \verb+TXT+ records.
 Streibelt et al.\@~\cite{streibelt2013exploring} and Calder et al.\@~\cite{calder2013mapping} use the \verb+EDNS0+ extension to map cloud infrastructure.
+Doan at al.~\cite{doan22webconsolidation} combined active DNS measurements with crawling and rendering webpages to measure the consolidation of web resource hosting by Content Delivery Networks (CDNs) and cloud hosts.
 Henze et al.~\cite{henze2017tma} focused on the adoption of cloud-based email services and identified them based on email headers on a dataset collected from mailing lists, spam traps, and volunteer users.
-As we essentially conduct a form of targeted asset discovery using a passive dataset, a comprehensive picture of recent related work can also be obtained from Vermeer et al.\@'s taxonomy of asset discovery techniques~\cite{vermere2021asset}.
+Vermeer et al.\@'s provide a general taxonomy of asset discovery techniques similar to our targeted asset discovery using a passive dataset~\cite{vermere2021asset}.